-I have done many road trips in my short life.
+I have done many road trips in my short life and through my experiences I have concluded some tips for a road trip.
 And by road trip, I mean lasting longer than a day or possibly two.
 I have gone from Southern California up to Alaska and back and across the continental United States at least three times or six, round trip.
 There has always been a common theme no matter the trip.

 1) Hard paper maps

 Tip no. 1 is the most important among my list of tips for a road trip.
 The majority of people have smartphones.
 I’m included.
 However, I seem to find that it is easier with a hard paper map versus the gps.
 I do use Google, but the constant zooming in and out can be tiresome and it can eat your battery as well as your data.